by Brandon Summers | September 30, 2021

 Maybe I was wrong to expect anything from anyone.
 Honestly, I wasn’t necessarily looking for folks to do me a favor, but any guidance in the right direction would have been helpful.
 I went through the internal affairs process alone.
 I went through the bodycam request process alone.
 The Citizen Review Board was an organization that I was completely unaware of until they reached out to me via Twitter.
-I was days away from replacing my own father as my attorney because he didn’t seem interested doing more than the bare minimum; but in the twelfth hour the NAACP intervened.
+I was days away from replacing my own father as my attorney because he didn’t seem interested in doing more than the bare minimum; but in the twelfth hour the NAACP intervened.
 I got my violin back three months after my arrest.
 Though my life seemed to going on as normal with gigs and teaching, I was secretly expending an inordinate amount of energy on getting my property back as well as obtaining bodycam footage from the incident.
 Once the criminal case was dropped in December, I went searching for assistance with filing a civil case.
 That search, too, turned out to be fruitless.
 It really felt like no one cared.
 I was absolutely gutted moving into the 2018 holiday season.
 I just acted like everything was fine so that people wouldn’t worry.
 I knew they couldn’t understand how I was feeling or what I was going through.